godmeta/HEF-Contest/README.md

   - https://godmeta.github.io/h

 - Step B: Recruit a total of 1000 DOWNLINES, and get investors to invest USD 1000, as the prize money for the First (EVER!!)
 Hilbert-Euler-Fibonacci Metaprogramming Contest.

+- Step C: USD 1000 may be enought to attract 100 programmers to join DMeta, and start using DMeta Hash Contracts to mark their source code, with the following condition:
+  - DMeta Hash Contract On the Separation of Disclosure and Royalties of the Source Code
+    - You, a human agent of a company or government agency, may read the source code without making payments to the author or authors, but if you  execute this program on behalf of your company or agency for commercial purposes, we reserve the rights to claim royalties from you or your company or agency.